 Russia also has a naval base in Crimea.
 What is so important that Russia might even go to war to retain the base is the fact Crimea is the nation’s only all-weather seaport.
 No world-power nation can have a land-locked naval base for part of the year.

 Now in the minds of various U.S. leaders is the notion that Russia must accept a secondary position in the world.
 The Russians—and certainly Vladimir Putin—don’t want that and intend to at least stay at par with U.S. military power.

 Given the warfare state America has become, thanks to its politically powerful defence “industry,” Trump is no villain for making peace with Putin and dwelling on other prospects that might benefit both nations and the entire world.

 A corporate-run America isn’t the ideal unchallenged world leader.
 No nation would be.
 There has to be a balance.
 And that means a counterbalance.
 Russia is it.
 And goodwill between the leaders of the U.S. and Russia isn’t a liability unless you are hoping for some lucrative warfare.

-So far as Canada is concerned regarding the recent Helsinki summit, we can ignore the tact taken by Pierre Trudeau’s silly son Justin: “Canada has been unequivocal in our condemnation of Vladimir Putin and Russia,” he rattled on.
+So far as Canada is concerned regarding the 2018 Helsinki summit, we can ignore the tact taken by Pierre Trudeau’s silly son Justin: “Canada has been unequivocal in our condemnation of Vladimir Putin and Russia,” he rattled on.
 Then he specified he was taking about Crimea and other of the alleged infringements which are at best debatable and plainly inappropriate from an ex-high school drama teacher whom the Grits drafted to kibosh the NDP’s Tom Mulcair who would have been a vastly superior PM.

 — Frank Touby